There

 Eena

-pressed her palms against a fresh area of grass; Ian placed his hands overtop
+pressed her palms against a fresh area of grass; Ian placed his hands on top of

 energy raced through the circle of flora touched by her powers the day before,

-adding a dash more color and girth to the plantlife.
-In the process, Eena scanned for any
+adding a dash more color and girth to the plant life.
+In the process, Eena

-lingered on every tree a moment longer, searching for one capable of producing
+intensified.
+She lingered on every tree a moment longer, searching for one

-the scant quantity of shrubberies was given more attention in hopes of berries forming
+quantity of shrubberies was given more attention in hopes of berries forming on

 When